Racist symbols lurk in neighborhoods across the U.S. This new app exposes them

 One of the platform’s goals is to compensate for misleading (or nonexistent) public signage and contextualize the racist ideologies and actions of the figures depicted in these monuments.
 Each monument’s entry includes a historical quote from the person or factual information about their role in perpetuating racist policies or violence.
 Users can read about each monument, view images, and use a photo sticker tool to virtually deface or tag them, placing Xs over statues or applying a graffiti-style hashtag #tearthemdown.

 “For us the removal of the Confederate monuments has never been a political issue.
-It’s a human issue,” says Courtney Jones, a designer at 22Squared.
+It’s a human issue,” says Courtney Jones, a director at 22Squared.
 The photo tags and the ability to share defaced monuments on social media is a way to allow more people to voice their outrage over these monuments, even if they can’t see them in person.

 But the platform’s most powerful element is its call to action.
 Based on a monument’s location, the platform identifies the elected official representing the area and pre-populates a customizable email users can send and call for the monument’s removal.
 “For any legislation, you need the people to speak out,” says Rose.
 “What we’re hoping is people will continue to speak out.”